Frequently asked questions.

 1. What is Ashtanga Yoga?

-Ashtanga Yoga is a dynamic and structured style of yoga that involves synchronizing breath with a progressive series of postures.
+A dynamic and structured form of yoga that involves synchronizing breath with a progressive series of postures.
 This practice builds strength, flexibility, and mental clarity.
 It follows a specific sequence of poses that are practiced in the same order every time.

 2. Do I need to be experienced in yoga to join your class?